 What's the customer service specialist salary?

 Companies understand the power of excellent customer service, which is why certain businesses have stopped outsourcing this role to overseas providers and brought these jobs back to the U.S. It’s difficult to communicate effectively with customers, especially by phone, if the representative doesn’t have a firm grasp of idioms, regional accents or reference points.
 These and other factors lead to an above-average growth rate for customer service jobs.

-According to the OfficeTeam Salary Guide, the starting salary midpoint for a call center representative in 2018 is predicted to be $32,000.
-Customer service representatives are predicted to see a salary midpoint of $30,000.
-The salary midpoint for managers is predicted to be $44,000; add more to this figure for managers supervising more than 20 employees.
+According to the 2019 OfficeTeam Salary Guide, the starting salary midpoint for a call center representative is $32,500.
+Customer service representatives are predicted to see a salary midpoint of $30,750.
+The salary midpoint for customer service managers is $45,250 and for call center managers, $51,250; add more to this figure for managers supervising more than 20 employees.

 This post has been updated to reflect more current information.